reactive-react/xreact/README.md

 ```

-see more details about testing examples at [todomvc example](https://github.com/reactive-react/xreact/blob/master/src/__tests__/xtest.tsx)
+see more details about testing examples at <https://github.com/reactive-react/xreact/blob/master/src/__tests__/xtest.tsx>

 ### Async actions made easy
 Asynchronous functions, such as Promises, can be converted to a stream and then flat-mapped.